CMU-Perceptual-Computing-Lab/openpose/README.md

 bin\OpenPoseDemo.exe --video examples\media\video.avi
 ```

 - **Calibration toolbox**: To easily calibrate your cameras for 3-D OpenPose or any other stereo vision task.
-See [doc/calibration_demo.md](doc/calibration_demo.md).
+See [doc/modules/calibration_module.md](doc/modules/calibration_module.md).

 - **OpenPose Wrapper**: If you want to read a specific input, and/or add your custom post-processing function, and/or implement your own display/saving, check the `Wrapper` tutorial on [examples/tutorial_wrapper/](examples/tutorial_wrapper/).
-You can create your custom code on [examples/user_code/](examples/user_code/) and quickly compile it by using `make all` in the OpenPose folder (assuming Makefile installer).
+You can create your custom code on [examples/user_code/](examples/user_code/) and quickly compile it with CMake when compiling the whole OpenPose project.
+Quickly **add your custom code**: See [examples/user_code/README.md](examples/user_code/README.md) for further details.

 - **OpenPose C++ API**: See [doc/library_introduction.md](doc/library_introduction.md).